Kunal-8759/Algocode-Evaluator-Service/setup.md

 BullMQ-->use reddis queue in nodejs project reddis->message broker(architecture which follows message queues for producer and consumer)

-1.install reddis on the laptop
+1.install redis on the laptop
 2. npm install bullmq ioredis
 3.npm install @types/ioredis-->ioredis for the typescript